FilbertBrit/FilbertBrit/README.md

 -->
 ### About Me

-My name is Brittiny and I'm a Software Engineer who's splits thier time between San Diego ☀ and San Francisco 🌉
+My name is Brittiny and I'm a Software Engineer who splits her time between San Diego ☀ and San Francisco 🌉

  💻  I’m currently working on my full-stack web application clone of partiful.